 Great Teachers Start at PSU

 At PSU, we prepare teachers for immediate success — and employment — through strong partnerships with local schools.
 Gain hands-on experience, advocate for all students, and make a meaningful difference in classrooms and communities.
-Explore our teacher education master’s programs today and take the next step toward a rewarding teaching career!

 Loading...

-Pick the program that's right for you!
+Pick the graduate program that's right for you!

 Special Education

-Special education teachers work in collaboration with lead instructors and teaching assistants to develop individualized lesson plans for students with a wide range of special needs.
-Learn to effectively teach students with a wide range of support needs from complex disabilities to those who need targeted support with behavior, social, or academic skills.
+• Special Education K-12: Learn to teach students with a wide range of support needs from complex disabilities to those who need targeted support with behavior, social, or academic skills.

 Elementary Education